 Getting started

-This guide will show you how to get started with this library.
+This guide will show you how to get started with the Apos.Input library.

 Install